 I can sometimes find pretty good quality sausages at local butcher shops or at the farmer market.
 These are made with grass-fed meat, and usually contain natural ingredients, even though it’s hard to find some without any gluten or added sugars.
 Even though the local sausages are a healthier alternative, they tend to break the bank, which make them a no-go option as well these days!

-But we love having a scatter meal of sausage, or accompanying our breakfast eggs with a sausage patty (ot two).
+But we love having a scattered meal of sausage, or accompanying our breakfast eggs with a sausage patty (or two).
 I grew up with my dad always making homemade sausages, so I’m quite used to the good quality (and taste).
 So I finally decided to invest in an electric meat grinder and try making my own sausages at home.

 How to select and source your sausage ingredients